bhmdev/tictactoe/README.md

 **Authentication**

-As a user I want to be able to login as needed
+As a user I want to be able to login as needed.
-As a user I would want to have the option to change my password as needed As a user I want to be able to sign-out of my account so I can keep people away from my scores As a user I want to be able to sign up with my email address to create a login/password format from the readings).
+As a user I would want to have the option to change my password as needed.
+As a user I want to be able to sign-out of my account so I can keep people away from my scores.
+As a user I want to be able to sign up with my email address to create a login/password format from the readings).

 **Game Play**

 As a user I would like to start and reset the game as needed.
-As a user I want to see who’s turn it is so that I can play the game properly As a user I do not want to be able to steal another users spot As a user I would like to know if I’ve won or lost by some indicator As a user I would like to have a simple tic tac toe game to play As a user I want to be able to play another game right when one is finished As a user once the game is over, I should not be able to keep playing
+As a user I want to see who’s turn it is so that I can play the game properly.
+As a user I do not want to be able to steal another users spot.
+As a user I would like to know if I’ve won or lost by some indicator.
+As a user I would like to have a simple tic tac toe game to play.
+As a user I want to be able to play another game right when one is finished.
+As a user once the game is over, I should not be able to keep playing.

 **Technologies Utilized**